crisis-economics/CRISIS/README.md

 ![A CRISIS Diagram](CRISIS/img/DashboardExample.png)

+It is recommended that CRISIS applications are processed with a maximum Java heap size of <b>at least 8Gb</b>.
+If your system can utilize an 8Gb heap, this can be specified (at the time of writing) by adding -Xmx8g to the VM argument list.

 # License

 The CRISIS software is released under the GNU General Public License, Version 3, 29 June 2007.